Horse Bedding and Stabling Introduction

 The main disadvantage of cardboard bedding is that it tends to become moist and can create bare patches, which are difficult to clean.
 It can also be toxic if burned.

 Rubber matting is another popular option for horse bedding and stabling.
-It may be more expensive initially but is a great long-term investment for a stable.
+Although it may be more expensive initially, it is a great long-term investment in a stable.

-While these options are convenient and easy to move, choosing a bedding material that suits your needs is best.
+While these options are convenient and easy to move, it is best to choose a bedding material that suits your needs.
 It is also advisable to consider each bedding type’s health risks and benefits.

-Make sure to choose a material that is safe for your horse.
-It should be able to absorb urine and prevent it from spreading and be absorbent enough to retain moisture.
+Choose a material that is safe for your horse.
+It should be able to absorb urine, prevent it from spreading, and retain moisture.

 In addition to shavings, you can also choose between hemp, flax, and rapeseed bedding.

 Hemp is a good choice as it is dust-free and will not attract mold.
-Hemp is a cheaper option than straw and can be composted easily.
+It is also cheaper than straw and can be composted easily.

 Choosing the right type of bedding for your horse